 Did I mention there are less than 10 calories per saltine cracker?
 Yep.
 Compared to other crackers without fiber that may have 40-50 calories merely being used as a vehicle for other foods?
 You see where I am going.

-This is not saying it’s a “super food“.
+This is not saying these tasty little squares are a “super food”.
 This is simply saying don’t forget to pay attention to all the details.
 So here’s what to do:

 Read the ingredients.